Grim-/Outward.Mount/docs/index.md

 - Bags are gone and replaced with access to the Player Stash.

-    The serialization and deserialization of a bag and it's contents has always been the biggest cause of problems within the mod itself often what happens is the bag registered to the mount is not always correctly ignored by the ItemManager, causing either the bag to be deleted on a scene close, or sometimes be duplicated causing issues with the mounting and dismounting process leading to **all sorts** of wierd problems, such as missing hit boxes, losing the ability to interact and in the case of one bug report 'Disabling my husbands character'
+    The serialization and deserialization of a bag and it's contents has always been the biggest cause of problems within the mod itself often what happens is the bag registered to the mount is not always correctly ignored by the ItemManager, causing either the bag to be deleted on a scene close, or sometimes be duplicated causing issues with the mounting and dismounting process leading to **all sorts** of wierd problems, such as missing hit boxes, losing the ability to interact and other wierd otherwise unexplainable issues.

 ## Mounts